Scottish-Tech-Army/soundscape-backend/README.md

 # Soundscape Backend

-This repository contains code for the backend services for the Soundscape iPhone app running in Azure.
-It is structured as follows.
+This repository contains code for the backend services for the Soundscape app running in Azure.
+It is concerned with both iOS and Android apps.

 The repository is structured as follows.